-Any request for confirmation of the validity of an identified Green Card sent in accordance with the terms and conditions decided at the General Assembly to a bureau by the bureau of the country of accident or by any agent appointed for the purpose shall be given a definitive answer within six weeks of the request.
+1. Any request for confirmation of the validity of an identified Green Card shall be sent through the CoB Collaboration Platform to a bureau by the bureau of the country of accident or by any agent appointed for the purpose.
+The request shall be given a definitive answer within six weeks from the date of the request through the CoB Collaboration Platform.
+Exceptionally, if the CoB collaboration platform is inaccessible due to force majeure (e.g. a breakdown in the online system), the communication can be made by e-mail, or regular mail.
 In the event of no such response then on expiry of that period, the Green Card shall be deemed to be valid.